yeetoverflow/autodisgaeaRPG/README.md

         * Go to Settings in BlueStacks instance
         * Go to Advanced
         * Note down the Android debug bridge port number.
 Ex.
 127.0.0.1:5575 => 5575 is the port number
-        * Go to Patterns tab in autoDisgaeaRPG and place to port you found in the textbox then press apply
+        * Go to Settings tab in autoDisgaeaRPG and place to port you found in the Override ADB port textbox then press apply
     * If nothing worked, wallow in despair then complain in the [autoDisgaeaRPG reddit thread](https://www.reddit.com/r/DisgaeaRPGMobile/comments/qo36ua/autodisgaearpg)

 ## Battle [(video)](https://youtu.be/lxVgjwpZ8co)